National Bee Pest Surveillance Program (PH25001)

 Further, this project took steps to maintain market access for Australian raspberries by minimising the risk of pesticide residues.
 It also led to the introduction of new pest management practices by Costa Berry Exchange, which represents a substantial part of the industry.

-This project was funded through the Hort Innovation Raspberry and Blackberry Fund
+This project was a strategic levy investment in the Hort Innovation Raspberry and Blackberry Fund